- My Forums

 I am not sure of the exact time frame from Paul’s body being discovered to the report showing 2 gunshots were postmortem, but it seemed like it took too long to get that info.

-Next season it will be even more difficult to have any sympathy with Coop as at least his stealing here seemed out of desperation and being played by his boss including taking his capital account and influencing Coop’s prospective attorney which made it seem very sketchy and about something more regardless of Coop breaking a corporate rule.
+Next season it will be even more difficult to have any sympathy with Coop as at least his stealing here seemed out of desperation and being played by his boss including taking his capital account and influencing Coop’s prospective attorney which made it seem very sketchy and about something more than Coop breaking a corporate rule.
 Throw in walking in on his wife getting boned by his friend and then those 2 being in a relationship around his kids all in the house he had to move out of due to his wife screwing someone else.
 The stealing was still wrong, but you could sense a chance at redemption for him coming after hitting some more lows.

 After all that took place in season including his wife is no longer with his friend and Coop being closer to his family than he was for both the entire series and for awhile before series a redeemed Coop chooses crime again and ends what little sympathy one could muster for his situation.
 As part of his choice of crime again the dumbass parked his car in front of his boss’s house to steal the painting.
 He hasn’t turned into some criminal mastermind who is not going to continue to get into a ton of problems being a thief including causing problems with his family.